November 3, 2022

 Let people make a mark the moment Apple Pencil touches the screen.
-The experience of putting Apple Pencil to screen should mirror the experience of putting a classic pencil to paper.
-Don’t require people to tap a button or enter a special mode before using Apple Pencil.
+You want the experience of putting Apple Pencil to screen to mirror the experience of putting a classic pencil to paper, so it's essential to avoid requiring people to tap a button or enter a special mode before they can make a mark.

 Help people express themselves by responding to the way they use Apple Pencil.
 Apple Pencil can sense tilt (altitude), force (pressure), and orientation (azimuth).
-Your app should use this information to affect the strokes Apple Pencil makes, such as by varying thickness and intensity.
+Use this information to affect the strokes Apple Pencil makes, such as by varying thickness and intensity.
 When responding to pressure, keep things simple and intuitive.
 For example, it feels natural to affect continuous properties — such as ink opacity or brush size — by varying the pressure.

-Use visual feedback to indicate a direct connection with content.
-Apple Pencil should appear to directly and immediately manipulate content it touches onscreen.
-It shouldn’t initiate seemingly disconnected actions, or affect content on other parts of the screen.
+Provide visual feedback to indicate a direct connection with content.
+Make sure Apple Pencil appears to directly and immediately manipulate content it touches onscreen.
+Avoid letting Apple Pencil appear to initiate seemingly disconnected actions, or affect content on other parts of the screen.

 Design a great left- and right-handed experience.
 Avoid placing controls in locations that may be obscured by either hand.
 If there’s a chance controls may become obscured, consider letting people reposition them.

 Respect people’s settings for the double-tap gesture when they make sense in your app.
-By default, Apple Pencil 2 responds to the double-tap gesture by toggling between the current tool and the eraser, but people can set double-tap to toggle between the current and previous tool, show and hide the color picker, or do nothing at all.
+By default, Apple Pencil (2nd generation) responds to the double-tap gesture by toggling between the current tool and the eraser, but people can set the gesture to toggle between the current and previous tool, show and hide the color picker, or do nothing at all.
 If your app supports these behaviors, let people use their preferred gestures to enable them.
-If the systemwide double-tap settings don’t make sense in your app, you can still use the gesture to change the mode of Apple Pencil 2.
-For example, a 3D app that offers a mesh editing tool could use double-tap to toggle between the tool’s raise and lower modes.
+If the systemwide double-tap settings don’t make sense in your app, you can still use the gesture to change the mode of Apple Pencil (2nd generation).
+For example, a 3D app that offers a mesh-editing tool could use double-tap to toggle between the tool’s raise and lower modes.

 Give people a way to enable custom double-tap behavior if necessary.
 If you offer custom double-tap behavior in addition to some or all of the default behaviors, provide a control that lets people choose the custom behavior mode.
 People need to know which mode they’re in; otherwise, they may get confused when your app responds differently to their interactions.
 In this scenario, make sure it’s easy for people to discover the custom behavior your app supports, but don’t enable it by default.